When you are hoping to get fit and healthy, it is not enough to exercise a lot: you need to monitor what is going into your body carefully.

-They can help with muscle growth
+They can help with muscle growth.

-They can help loss of fat
+They can help the loss of fat.

 Foods with the most amino acids

-However, there are plenty of amino acids that the body cannot synthesize, which means that the best way to get them into the body is by eating foods that are rich in those particular sorts of amino acids.
+However, there are plenty of amino acids that the body cannot synthesize, which means that the best way to get them into the body is by eating foods rich in those particular sorts of amino acids.
 Below is a list of the best foods for amino acid consumption:

 Poultry and seafood

 Halibut and salmon are the best seafood to try for protein and other amino acids, whereas sole and cod have slightly less protein but are still packed full of amino acids.

-There is a huge amount of protein even in a small portion of beef or pork, as well as plenty of different amino acids that are naturally found in these meats.
+There is a considerable amount of protein, even in a small portion of beef or pork, and plenty of amino acids are naturally found in these meats.

 Eggs are full of protein and are very good for you.
 Not only that, but they provide a healthy dose of amino acids, too.

-You do not have to eat an awful lot to reap the rewards, either: just a small amount of cheese or yoghurt is packed full of the things that you need to start building and maintaining muscle mass.
+You do not have to eat an awful lot to reap the rewards, either: just a tiny amount of cheese or yogurt is packed full of the things you need to start building and maintaining muscle mass.

 Quinoa and soy

-It is nowhere near as expensive as meat, either, which makes it a very cheap source of all the amino acids your body needs to perform well.
+It is nowhere near as expensive as meat, which makes it a very cheap source of all the amino acids your body needs to perform well.